Open Championship 101

 Old Tom Morris is the oldest, winning the Open Championship in 1867 at Prestwick at age 46.

 Young Tom Morris is the youngest, winning the Open Championship the following year in 1868 at Prestwick at age 17.
 He also holds the record for most consecutive victories (four), winning the next three in a row after his first.

 What is the lowest round shot in the Open Championship?

-Ten players held the record of 63 up until four years ago at Royal Birkdale, when South Africa's Branden Grace set a new record for all major championships, carding a third-round eight-under 62.
+Ten players held the record of 63 up until five years ago at Royal Birkdale, when South Africa's Branden Grace set a new record for all major championships, carding a third-round eight-under 62.